 This knowledge gap is understandable, Newell says, because research around this topic is new and a comprehensive study has yet to be done.
 But hopefully that won’t take too long: HR leaders will have to answer these questions for employees and job candidates sooner rather than later.

-Other leading companies that are not waiting for mandates and are tackling the issue of remote worker emissions now include Salesforce, Shopify, and Okta, all of which have started increasing their renewable energy usage to offset estimated remote work-related greenhouse gasses.
+Other leading companies that are not waiting for mandates and are addressing the potential for remote worker climate change include Salesforce, Shopify, and Okta, all of which have started increasing their renewable energy usage to offset estimated remote work-related greenhouse gasses.

 Offsets are a common corporate sustainability measure—and, although useful, it’s important that HR leaders keep in mind that offsets do not actually reduce the carbon footprint of remote workers.
 To do that, leaders will need to educate employees and offer resources.

-Talking to Remote Employees About Their Carbon Emissions
+Talking to Remote Employees About Their Carbon Footprints

 HR leaders have an opportunity to improve employee satisfaction and talent attraction by creating educational programs and toolkits on the carbon footprint of remote workforces—in addition to pressing companies to start accounting for and offsetting their remote workers’ greenhouse gas emissions.
 Most employees would welcome such information, according to PwC’s 2022 Global Workforce Hopes and Fears Survey.
 Only 23% of the 52,000 workers polled said that they feel their companies help them minimize their environmental impact while at work.